We help consumers who have complaints about collection harassment.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Delmarva Collections, Inc.was founded and incorporated in 1979.
+They’re legit.
+According to the Better Business Bureau (BBB), Delmarva Collections Inc is a legitimate collection agency founded and incorporated in 1979.
 The BBB established DCI’s profile page in 2002.
 DCI is listed as a collection agency.
 Buzzfile estimates DCI’s annual revenue at $1.9 million and the size of its headquarters staff at 23 employees.